Doe or Die II: Background

-In November 2015, AZ gave an update on the state of the album, saying, "I'm going into overdrive through the winter and I guarantee no later than first or second quarter of next year it'll be out.
+In November 2015, AZ gave an update on the state of the album, saying, "I'm going into overdrive through the winter, and I guarantee no later than the first or second quarter of next year it'll be out.
 As for the producers, I'm trying to switch it up and add some new flavor.
-I'm gonna keep Buckwild, [DJ] Premier and Pete Rock, but I have a lot of new producers to bring some new flavor to the table.
+I'm gonna keep Buckwild, [DJ] Premier, and Pete Rock, but I have a lot of new producers to bring some new flavor to the table.
 It's so far, so good."

 In September 2016, when asked about the album's delays, AZ stated, "The sonics [of hip hop] are changing.
 Times is changing.
 I want to do this for myself at the end of the day, and for my core audience, just to put Doe or Die II out; I’ve been sayin' it for a while. [...]
 It's just the business behind it [that is causing the delays], and how I want to attack it. [...]
 It's samples, it's licensing, it's just getting the right distribution."
 He also suggested that Doe or Die II would be his final studio album and that he was planning on releasing something by the end of 2016.

 In May 2020, AZ hinted that the album would be receiving a summer 2020 release date after releasing the single "Found My Niche".
 After several months, in December 2020, AZ released a follow-up single titled "Different" and stated that the album would be arriving in early 2021.
 The album's final track listing was unveiled on August 13, 2021.